envynoiz/countimer/readme.md

 3. Download the library and include it into your HTML code `<script type="text/javascript" src="dist/ez.countimer.min.js"></script>`

 ## Usage
-Add the following block and attach the countimer to desire element:
+Add the following block and attach the countimer to the desired element:
 ```
 <script type="text/javascript">
     $( document ).ready(function() {